Last updated on November 26th, 2023 at 11:39 pm

 Purple Sensation seeds measure approximately 2 to 3 mm in length.

-It will likely take alliums several yours to grow from seed to bloom, so there is no rush to get them started early for summer bloom.
+It will take alliums several years to grow from seed to bloom.

 Plant your allium seeds at the same time that you plant your other seeds, whether planting indoors, direct seeding into the garden, or winter sowing into milk jugs.